 Instructions

-- Add the thinly sliced onions and cook, stirring occasionally, until they become charred and caramelized, about 8-10 minutes.
+- Add the thinly sliced onions and cook, stirring occasionally, until they become caramelized, about 15-25 minutes.
+Stir in minced garlic and cook for 1 minute, until fragrant, then remove from heat.

 Save This Recipe 💌